Fl4gu1z0wsky/CEH/README.md

    3. Cavity virus - Some viruses can infect files without increasing their sizes or damaging the files.
 They accomplish this by overwriting unused areas of executable files.
 These are called cavity viruses.
    4. Polymorphic virus - Just like regular encrypted viruses, a polymorphic virus infects files with an encrypted copy of itself, which is decoded by a decryption module.
 In the case of polymorphic viruses, however, this decryption module is also modified on each infection.
 A well-written polymorphic virus therefore has no parts which remain identical between infections, making it very difficult to detect directly using "signatures".

+**Meet-in-the-middle attack** - It is a generic space–time tradeoff cryptographic attack against encryption schemes that rely on performing multiple encryption operations in sequence.
+The MITM attack is the primary reason why Double DES is not used and why a Triple DES key (168-bit) can be bruteforced by an attacker with 256 space and 2112 operations.

+**Rubber-Hose** - In this attack, the cryptanalyst uses blackmail, threats, torture, extortion, bribery, etc. A powerful and often the most effective cryptanalysis method.

 ## :lock: SECURITY

 ### WIFI